weigert/territory/README.md

 ## License
 This software is available under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/).
 Still, I don't want to clutter the source with header text, so I hope that's ok.
 Feel free to use and modify the source of this project.

+The music and artwork used in the project (everything in /resource/) is not open source.
+That content was made specifically for this version of this project.
+If you plan on *distributing* your own variant of this software, you must use your own music and artwork, or contact me.
+Using the artwork and music yourself for personal use is fine of course.

 ## Articles
 For the interested, there are some writeups on the various elements of this project on my blog, explaining the systems and the thought process behind their design: